Finding Repertoire for Piano

 This is the first comprehensive historical and technological study of the pianoforte based on important primary source material.'
 For pianists with an interest in fortepiano and/or harpsichord, this title is well worth investigating.

-The New Grove Dictionary (either edition) article on "Performing Practice" is a great place to begin; browsing the shelves at ML457 is also recommended.
-Following are several recent books of interest to keyboard players:
+The New Grove Dictionary (either edition, print, or GROVEMUSIC ONLINE) article on "Performing Practice" is a great place to begin; browsing the shelves at ML 457 is also recommended.
+The following are several books of interest to keyboard players:

 Rowland, David.
 A History of Pianoforte Pedalling.
 Cambridge: Cambridge University Press,1993.
 [MT 227.R72 1993]